Keith Truscott: Royal Air Force

-Truscott destroyed at least 16 Luftwaffe Messerschmitt Bf 109s, was twice awarded the Distinguished Flying Cross (invested to him by King George VI), and was promoted to Acting Squadron Leader in January 1942.
+Truscott destroyed at least 16 Luftwaffe Messerschmitt Bf 109s, was twice awarded the Distinguished Flying Cross (invested to him by King George VI), and was promoted to acting squadron leader in January 1942.
 Citations for Truscott's DFCs refer to "great courage and determination" and that he had shown "fine fighting spirit; destroyed 11, probable destroyed 3, damaged 2 hostile aircraft, attacked and damaged a Destroyer (during the Channel Dash) as well as a German Heinkel He 114."
-The destroyer Truscott attacked was most likely the Z7 Hermann Schoemann which was the only destroyer that reported being strafed by 20mm aerial cannon fire on the day of Truscott's attack.
+The destroyer Truscott attacked was most likely the Z7 Hermann Schoemann, which was the only destroyer that reported being strafed by 20mm aerial cannon fire on that day.
 It is believed that this sortie was the first time a fighter squadron had attacked and damaged a warship without assistance.

-One of Truscott's more unusual sorties was "Leg Operation", which involved his Squadron escorting a Bristol Blenheim to parachute a prosthetic leg into a Saint-Omer hospital where the captured Douglas Bader was being held by the Germans.
+One of Truscott's more unusual sorties was "Leg Operation", which involved his squadron escorting a Bristol Blenheim to parachute a prosthetic leg into a Saint-Omer hospital where Douglas Bader was being held by the Germans.
 Bader had lost both legs in 1931 after crashing his plane in an air-show.
-However, as a fighter ace with some 22 aerial victories he was well regarded by the Germans, who with the consent of Hermann Göring, agreed to Bader's request to allow the English to parachute in a replacement leg.
+However, as a fighter ace with some 22 aerial victories, he was well regarded by the Germans, who with the consent of Hermann Göring, agreed to Bader's request to allow the English to parachute in a replacement leg.